saipran7777/saipran7777.github.io/activities.md

 </style>
 ---
 # Position of Responsibility
-## **Texas A & M University Institute of Transportation Engineers Student Chapter (TamuITE)**
+## **TAMU Institute of Transportation Engineers Student Chapter (TamuITE)**

 *( Webmaster & Publicist )* <br>
-As the part of TamuITE group, I manage the website of [TamuITE](http://texite.org/tamu/) along side creating posters for technical workshops and general meetings.
+As the part of Texas A&M ITE student group, I manage the website of [TamuITE](http://texite.org/tamu/) along side creating posters for technical workshops and general meetings.
 I also manage the Facebook and Twitter handle.
 The most challenging and exciting work was designing the Annual Report.

 <!-- <object data="/assets/annual_report_final.pdf" type="application/pdf" width="700px" height="700px">
     <embed src="/assets/annual_report_final.pdf">